LBolechow/Praca-dyplomowa-SpringBoot-old/README.md

-# Tailoring Workshop Order Management Application
+# Tailoring Workshop Order Management Application - Old Version
+## New version, see [Old version](https://github.com/LBolechow/Praca-dyplomowa-SpringBoot-old) (In progress)

 ## Application Description
 Web application supporting the order fulfillment process in a tailoring workshop.
 The designed functionality increases convenience and work efficiency by streamlining and automating the order process from acceptance to delivery.